wkorando/go-serverless-with-java/STEP8.md

 	```
 	Note that we've also added the function `CalculateRatioWeb` that also calculates the ratio, but returns HTML instead of JSON.

-6. The sequence is added in a similar way as the serverless that we added in the previous step.
+6. The sequence is added in a similar way as the functions that we added in the previous step.
 For this, look at the following piece of config:

 	```yaml
 	sequences: